vekatze/neut/book/src/tutorial.md

 In [Static Memory Management](./static-memory-management.md), we will see Neut's _"static"_ aspect.
 We will see how to handle memory operations in Neut.
 We'll also see Neut's technique to optimize memory allocation.

+In [Modality and Memory](./modality-and-memory.md), we will see that Neut's memory management is based on the _T-necessity operator._

 This chapter assumes you are familiar with languages like Haskell, OCaml, or F#.